All Episodes

 There's got to be a motive for doing this that goes beyond shattering paradigms.

-Here's an input that I got today from one of our reliable sources, the quote reliable sources, and I'll read it to you.
+Here's an input that I got today from one of our reliable sources, the quote reliable sources.

-It says, one of my sources indicated that a new object in our neck of the woods has
+He says, one of my sources indicated that a new object in our neck of the woods has everyone upset at NASA and JPL, particularly that you guys came out with the information prior to them making any type of statement.

-Then, if they disavow any knowledge of the object, and it is proved later that you were right, it might just be their undoing.
+Then, if they disavow any knowledge of the object and it is proved later that you were right, it might just be their undoing.

 Actually, in any case, it may be their undoing.